sirCamp/lectures/README.md

-# Management and Analysis of Physics Datasets @UniPD
+#Management and Analysis of Physics Datasets @UniPD
+Role: Assistant Professor
-lectures for laboratorory of Management and Analysis of Physics Datasets course of Msc in Physic of Data @UniPD
+Lectures for laboratorory of Management and Analysis of Physics Datasets course of Msc in Physic of Data @UniPD

 ## Lecture 1